JdeRobot/RoboticsAcademy/_pages/exercises/ComputerVision/montecarlo_visual_loc.md

 * `HAL.motors.sendW()` - to set the angular velocity
 * `GUI.showImage()` - allows you to view a debug image or with relevant information
 * `GUI.showParticles(particles)` - shows the particles on the map.
 It is necessary to pass a list of particles as an argument.
 Each particle must be a list with [positionx, positiony, angle].
+* `GUI.showPose3D(pose)` - shows the estimated position in the 3D viewer.
+It is necessary to pass a list with [positionx, positiony, positionz].
+The 3D viewer will also show the real position of the robot, so you can compare how good your algorithm is.

 ## Theory